 If you’d rather make use of jars and containers, you can pour them in the same way as I’ve discussed here in my soy candle craft.
 Although we’ve used soy wax rather than paraffin, the method is basically the same.

-So I’ve already mentioned this above in the step by step how to make a basic pillar candle, but I thought it necessary to mention it again as it’s one of the most annoying aspect of candlemaking!
-You’ve poured your candle.
+So I’ve already mentioned this above in the step by step how to make a basic pillar candle, but I thought it necessary to mention it again as it’s one of the most annoying aspects of this craft!
+You’ve poured your wax.
 It has a lovely, even base or top.
 But then a couple of hours later it’s sunk dramatically and looks horrible.
 How very rude!

-In order to prevent this from happening, or more precisely ‘fix’ a sunken candle (because let’s face it, it’s going to sink) use a bamboo stick or a thick skewer to poke vertical holes in the candle.
-You’ll want to do this about a couple of hours after you’ve poured your wax, just as the candle is beginning to properly set but long before it’s fully cooled.
+Pillars are generally less likely to form sinkholes, but in order to prevent this from happening, or more precisely ‘fix’ a sunken candle (because let’s face it, it’s going to sink) use a bamboo stick or a thick skewer to poke vertical holes in the top.
+You’ll want to do this about a couple of hours after you’ve poured your wax, just as it is is beginning to properly set but long before it’s fully cooled.
 You’ll want to go quite deep, leaving roughly an inch on the bottom.
 Be careful to keep your hole vertical and not to disturb the position of the wick.

 Then you’ll want to pour your excess wax on top, making sure the holes are filled with the liquid wax.
 Do this even if you don’t see any sinking on top, as sink holes can be hiding in the middle of your wax and this method should completely fill them.

-Coloring your candle is the next step on your way to becoming a proficient candle maker.
-The process is not very difficult, but like anything it can take a bit of practice before you know exactly what you’re doing.
-Working with candle dyes can be a bit tricky, as it’s very easy to use way too much.
-But we’ll guide you through, step by step, how color your candles.
+Coloring is the next step on your way to becoming proficient in this craft.
+The process is not very difficult, but like anything, it can take a bit of practice before you know exactly what you’re doing.
+Working with dyes can be a bit tricky, as it’s very easy to use way too much.
+But we’ll guide you through, step by step, how to color your DIY candles.

-I’ve got a couple of techniques I use to color my candles.
-The first is your basic, solid color candle.
-However I’ve started to make use of layered, multi tonal or multi colored candles that look totally cool!
+I’ve got a couple of techniques I use to color mine.
+The first is your basic, solid color.
+However, I’ve started to make use of layered, multi-tonal or multi-colored candles that look totally cool!
 It’s a little trickier to get right, but I’ll give you all the info you need to ace it!

 Be careful with your dye.
 Only make a small amount of your dye available at one time.
 This will make sure you don’t make rash decisions and dump it all in at once (too much dye will look awful in a finished product).
 Also, dye may stain textile and clothing.